 These are set out in the Minimum Wage Act 1983 and the Government has indicated the minimum adult rate will increase to $18.90 in 2020.

-• Deductions from wages: there are only certain circumstances in which an employer can make deductions from an employee’s wages (such as for a lawful purpose, including through a general deductions clause in an employment agreement).
+There are only certain circumstances in which an employer can make deductions from an employee’s wages (such as for a lawful purpose, including through a general deductions clause in an employment agreement).

 However, an employer cannot make a specific deduction pursuant to a general deductions clause without first consulting the employee and employees can withdraw or vary their consent in writing;

-• KiwiSaver: if an employee is a NZ resident/citizen they are automatically enrolled in KiwiSaver and an employer must meet their obligations to provide the requisite KiwiSaver information packs, deduct the employee’s KiwiSaver contribution from their wages, and pay employer contributions (unless the employee chooses to opt out);
+If an employee is a NZ resident/citizen they are automatically enrolled in KiwiSaver and an employer must meet their obligations to provide the requisite KiwiSaver information packs, deduct the employee’s KiwiSaver contribution from their wages, and pay employer contributions (unless the employee chooses to opt out);

-• Employment agreement: An employee must have a written employment agreement which contains the compulsory clauses outlined in section 65 of the Employment Relations Act 2000 (Act);
+An employee must have a written employment agreement which contains the compulsory clauses outlined in section 65 of the Employment Relations Act 2000 (Act);

-• Holiday and leave: employees are entitled to a number of different types of leave, including 11 public holidays per year.
+Employees are entitled to a number of different types of leave, including 11 public holidays per year.
 The clauses relating to leave need to be strictly adhered to pursuant to the provisions of the Holidays Act 2003;

-• Rest and meal breaks: the timing and duration of these are, once again, prescribed in the Act and these must be adhered to unless alternative agreement is reached (although employees must still receive the prescribed amount of breaks);
+The timing and duration of these are, once again, prescribed in the Act and these must be adhered to unless alternative agreement is reached (although employees must still receive the prescribed amount of breaks);

-• Health and safety: employers must ensure, so far as is reasonably practicable, the health and safety of its employees.
+Employers must ensure, so far as is reasonably practicable, the health and safety of its employees.
 This includes protecting employees’ mental health and wellbeing;

-• Discrimination: employees, and job applicants, cannot be discriminated against.
+Employees, and job applicants, cannot be discriminated against.
 The prohibited grounds of discrimination are listed in section 21 of the Human Rights Act 1993; and

-• Employee records: employers must also keep holiday, leave, and wage and time records.
+Employers must also keep holiday, leave, and wage and time records.

 Given the significant recent changes to New Zealand’s employment laws, it is important to ensure that your employment agreements (and any policies) are compliant.
 However, please note that not all statutory entitlements need to be spelled out in an employment agreement – they will simply be implied into any employment relationship (for example, domestic violence leave).